 Luxor is one of the most incredible places to visit in Egypt.
 It’s basically an open-air museum of temples, ruins, and ancient Egyptian artifacts.
 If you’re looking to plan your trip, start here with my post about the top things to do in Luxor.

-In this post I want to help you choose which of these 3 temples you should visit as a day trip from Luxor.
+I want to help you choose which of these 3 temples you should visit on a day trip from Luxor.
 Each one is unique in its own way, so choosing between them can be difficult.
-I’ll help you determine based on what each temple as to offer as well as the costs to get there and the time you need.
+I’ll help you determine based on what each temple has to offer as well as the costs to get there and the time you need.

 Luxor already has so much to see, so you can really only start thinking about day trips if you have plenty of time in the city.
 However, these temples tend to be a bit quieter, they are off the beaten path and really worth visiting.

 If you only have a few days around Luxor, you going to have to choose when it comes to visiting these beautiful and unique temples, each just a day trip away.

 Let’s get right to it.

 3 Unique Temples You Should Visit from Luxor

 Dendera was my favorite temple in all of Egypt (that’s a big statement, I know).
 I loved it because of the color preservation as well as a famous Egyptian painting of Nut, the Goddess of the Sky who controls the rising moon and setting sun, that spans the length of the temple.
 It’s my favorite painting in Egyptian history.